Call center

 Automatic Call Distributor (ACD)

-An ACD automatically queues and distributes inbound calls to agents.
-This tool organizes call flow to optimize agent productivity and prevent long customer waiting time.
+ACD automatically queues and distributes inbound calls to agents.
+This serves several purposes; it organizes call flow to optimize agent productivity, routes calls to the agents best equipped to handle them, and limits how long customers need to wait.

 Predictive Dialer